 The first thing we usually think of when we think about baskets is storage.
 But there are so many other amazing ways that you can use baskets in your decor!

-I am asked about the baskets above one of my white chairs in my living room all the time, and one was thrifted, the other was a garage sale find.
-I filled them with eucalyptus and layered them one on top of the other, and now they make such a beautiful statement!
+I am asked about the baskets above one of my white chairs in my living room all the time.
+One was thrifted, the other was a garage sale find.
+I filled them with eucalyptus leaves and layered them one on top of the other, and now they make such a beautiful statement!

 These baskets weren’t necessarily flat on one side, but they were narrow enough to work perfectly above the changing table in our nursery.
 We use them to store diapers and creams, and they contrast so beautifully against the pale blue walls.